 Shrapnel fragments of guilt or shame can burden even people who project a forcefully self-confident, assertive image.
 They can have an armament of overcompensation tactics to keep you or themselves from ever seeing that cause for shame.
 At times some random pleasant remark of mine has caused others to detonate from zero to sixty in anger or hysterics; later it turned out that they had a hidden source of guilt or shame, and I’d blundered right into it.

 If a person is able to identify and talk about guilt and shame, then they may benefit just from hearing the news that they are in good company, that other people share this sentiment, and there are local or internet resources and support abounding.

 Have they ever thought of harming anybody else?

 Among my people this was an issue in only two cases, and those feelings were temporary.
 Still, it’s a good idea to find out what local resources are qualified to help if someone is troubled by an idea of this kind.

 What is their secret dream?

-In fact, the idea of unused potential is one more thing for upset people to be upset about, especially if they know their Bible story about the buried talents.
+You don’t raise that subject by saying “You should be proud of yourself.
+Look at all your innate gifts and skills.”
+The idea of unused potential is one more thing for upset people to be upset about, especially if they know their Bible story about the buried talents.